Loedxanda/INNOVATIVE-SCHOOL-/DEPLOYMENT_GUIDE.md

 # Innovative School Platform - Deployment Guide

-This guide covers deploying the Innovative School Platform using Docker containers for both development and production environments.
+This guide covers deploying the Innovative School Platform using Docker containers for both development and production environments, as well as alternative deployment options including Vercel for the frontend.

 ## Prerequisites